AccesSurf logo

 The vestibular sense is involved with balance and equilibrium, awareness of the orientation of the head and body, and awareness of movement.
 The primary structures associated with the vestibular senses are found in the inner ear.

-Body rotation, Gravitation and Movement perceived with the vestibular sense.
-An excessively stimulated vestibular organs in the inner ear results in motion sickness.
+Body rotation, gravitation, and movement are perceived with the vestibular sense.
+An excessively stimulated vestibular organ in the inner ear results in motion sickness.
 Our vestibular system is the most connected sensory system in our body.
 It works alongside our other sensory systems (including proprioceptive sense) enabling us to use our eyes effectively and process sounds in our environment.

-1. Good balance is especially important in surfing, paddling to maintain security on the water.
+1. Good balance, which is especially important in surfing and paddling to maintain security on the water

-2. Ability to visually tract objects or maintain a steady visual image while watching a moving object or watching an object while surfing into shore.
+2. Ability to visually track objects or maintain a steady visual image while watching a moving object or watching an object while surfing in to shore

-4. Ability to maintain posture with a normal muscle tone.
-Children may want to lie down or push against you or fidget while waiting.
+4. Ability to maintain posture with normal muscle tone – children may want to lie down or push against you or fidget while waiting

-5. Helps with coordination of both sides of a child’s body.
-This is seen while zipping up the PFD
+5. Helps with coordination of both sides of one’s body, such as while zipping up the PFD

 When our vestibular sense is fully functioning, we are secure and organized enough in our bodies to be able to attend and respond to all of the other senses we encounter daily.
-A child with a well-developed vestibular sense feels confident and safe during movement activities, even if his/her feet are off the ground.
-S/He is able to start and stop movement activities calmly and with control.
-S/He is comfortable as s/he climbs, surfs, paddles, wipesout , and jumps – knowing that his/her body will adapt and that s/he will be able to maintain his/her balance and keep from falling or getting hurt.
+A child with a well-developed vestibular sense feels confident and safe during movement activities, even if their feet are off the ground.
+They are able to start and stop movement activities calmly and with control.
+They are comfortable climbing, surfing, paddling, jumping, and wiping out because they know their body will adapt and be able to maintain balance to keep from falling or getting hurt.

 Some people have very sensitive or very active vestibular systems.
 Either can affect a person’s ability to participate in water activities.